Mission, vision and values

 - Colorado Department of Health Care Policy and Financing

-The Department of Health Care Policy and Financing (HCPF) oversees and operates Health First Colorado (Colorado's Medicaid Program), Child Health Plan Plus (CHP+), and other public health care programs for Coloradans who qualify.
+The Department of Health Care Policy and Financing (HCPF) oversees and operates Health First Colorado (Colorado's Medicaid Program), Child Health Plan Plus (CHP+), and other Medical Assistance programs for Coloradans who qualify.

 - HCPF homepage